chamaken/ulogd2/README.md

 -------------------

 ### introduce ulogd_source_pluginstance
-  introduce struct ulogd_source_pluginstance at the head of stack. it holds all stacks which head is this instance.
+  introduce struct ulogd_source_pluginstance at the head of stack.
+  It holds all stacks which head is this instance.

 ### verbose data
-  introduce struct ulogd_keysets_bundle for which head is the same source pluginstance.
+  introduce struct ulogd_keysets_bundle for which head is the same
+  source pluginstance.

 ### multi-thread
-  source pluginstance is not run in a thread created by pthread_create(), but in main thread. stacks which is subsequent of source pluginstance will run in thread created by pthread_create().
+  source pluginstance is not run in a thread created by
+  pthread_create(), but in main thread. stacks which is subsequent
+  of source pluginstance will run in thread created by
+  pthread_create().

 ### share instances